Infant Optics DXR-8 Video Baby Monitor… worth it? Or over-priced hype? Here’s what I found out.

 - The frame rate (about 15 frames per second) is acceptable, but could be improved

-- This is a high-end device with a high-end price; many parents will be happy with a simpler, cheaper device
+- High-end price; many parents will be happy with a simpler, cheaper device

-- The numerous features come with a learning curve; although installation is fairly straightforward, technophobes might find the process frustrating
+- Although installation is fairly straightforward, technophobes might find the process frustrating

 It matters because having multiple lenses makes the camera adaptable to whatever room you want to use.
 You can mount it in on a wall using the wide-angle lens (sold separately), in a distant corner using the zoom lens, or near a crib using the normal lens.

 Color LCD screen: The screen is somewhat small (3.5”), but is in color and has better resolution than most baby monitors, making it easy for you to see the infant on the other end.